espressomd/espresso/doc/sphinx/particles.rst

     :todo: `This is not implemented in Python, yet`

-    To activate this implementation, enable the feature VIRTUAL_SITES_COM in myconfig.hpp.
+    To activate this implementation, enable the feature ``VIRTUAL_SITES_COM`` in :file:`myconfig.hpp`.
 Virtual sites are then placed in the center of mass of a set of particles (as defined below).
 Their velocity will also be that of the center of mass.
 Forces accumulating on the virtual sites are distributed back to the particles which form the molecule.
 To place a